Why it’s especially important to get a flu shot during the coronavirus pandemic

 While medical experts always urge people to get a flu shot, the message is particularly urgent this year with COVID-19’s impact locally, nationally and around the world.
 This fall, doctors, hospitals and patients will be dealing with two circulating serious (at times fatal) viruses, Influenza and the novel coronavirus.

-It is critical for our patients and community members to receive a flu vaccination this year to help prevent a significant number of people from getting the flu, according to Dr. Kate Maxouris, Family Medicine at Swedish Medical Group.
+It is critical for our patients and community members to receive a flu vaccination this year to help prevent a significant number of people from getting the flu, according to Dr. Kate Maxouris, Family Medicine at Endeavor Health Medical Group.
 And because the flu presents with symptoms similar to COVID-19, if there is less flu circulating in the community, doctors will be more likely to suspect COVID-19 when someone comes in with those symptoms.

 A bad flu year can result in a lot of hospitalizations, so health experts are trying to get ahead of capacity issues that could potentially happen this winter.
 “During severe flu seasons, large numbers of people can be hospitalized with influenza,” said Dr. Maxouris.
 “With the unexpected nature of COVID and uncertainty with what’s going to happen this fall, if we can decrease the amount of illness we are going to see in one category, it will reduce hospitalizations overall.”

 The CDC has said that getting a flu vaccine, in addition to mask wearing and hand hygiene, will be more important than ever during the COVID-19 pandemic.
 Healthcare leaders say one of the best ways to avoid hospital overcrowding is to make sure as many people as possible get flu shots this year to avoid more flu hospitalizations.